DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 ###Tasks for Geographic Researcher
 ####Task 1 – 5 minutes:
-Task Description: Use staging-dsoft-ads.azurewebsites.net web site to locate all peanut butter products recalls in the state of Colorado.
+Task Description: Use staging-dsoft-ads.azurewebsites.net web site to locate all peanut butter products recalls in the last 6 months.
 You must complete this task in 5 minutes.

 Objectives:
 *	User finds Geographical report in one click.
-* Users uses the state and keyword filters to retrieve specific data.
+*  Users uses the date and keyword filters to retrieve specific data.
 *  User understands the meaning of the data being represented on the graph.

 ####Task 2 – 5 minutes:
-Task Description: Use staging-dsoft-ads.azurewebsites.net web site to locate all milk products recalls in the state of Colorado during the last year.
+Task Description: Use staging-dsoft-ads.azurewebsites.net web site to list all cheese products recalls in the state of Colorado in the last 3 years using the Report List.
 You must complete this task in 5 minutes.

 Objectives:

-*	User finds Geographical report in one click.
+*	User finds Report List report in one click.
 *	User uses the state, keyword and date range filters to retrieve specific data.
 *	User understands the meaning of the data being represented on the graph.